Frequently Asked Questions¶

 What exactly does GEPA output?¶

-This broader capability has been applied to real systems, for example:
+This has been applied to:

 Does GEPA only work with DSPy?¶